DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-20 Meeting Notes.md

 - Also, new levels

 ### 3D Artists
-- Again, keep workingo n
+- Again, keep working on props n stuff
+- NEW PROPS: The knight enemy variations need different weapons that'll need to be modeled in-house
+	- Axe
+	- Greathammer

+### 2D Artists:
+-